nanochess/CVBasic/README.md

 CVBasic is a BASIC language cross-compiler with a syntax alike to QBasic originally written for the Colecovision video game console.

-The CVBasic compiler can create programs up to 1 MB using the BANK statements (using 16K bank switching).
+The CVBasic compiler can create programs up to 1 MB using the BANK statements (using 16K bank switching on most platforms, 8k on TI-99/4A).

 Later it was extended to support the following platforms: